MugeniAI05/MugeniAI05.github.io/_posts/2025-06-26-fraud-detection-using-ML.md

 ___

-# Growth & Next Steps <a name="growth-next-steps"></a>
+### Growth/Next Steps <a name="overview-growth"></a>

-Model performance is strong, especially with XGBoost, but future enhancements could include:
+Although model performance was excellent, especially with XGBoost, further improvements and extensions could include:

+- Applying advanced **hyperparameter tuning** (GridSearch, Optuna, or Bayesian optimization)
+- Testing **oversampling techniques** like SMOTE/ADASYN to compare with class weights
-- **SMOTE or ADASYN** for synthetic oversampling
+- Exploring **deep learning models** or **AutoML** platforms for further automation
-- Hyperparameter optimization (e.g. GridSearchCV or Optuna)
-- Real-time fraud detection pipeline with **streaming data**
+- Deploying the model into a **real-time fraud detection pipeline** with drift monitoring
-- Deeper time-based feature engineering
-- Explore models like LightGBM or CatBoost
-- Deploy with monitoring for model drift and performance decay
+- Experimenting with time-based features (e.g., rolling transaction behavior, user patterns)